Oil prices jump on Iraq anxiety, stocks fall

 | NEW YORK

-NEW YORK Crude oil prices hit a nine-month high on Thursday on supply concerns and equities sold off as violence threatened stability in Iraq.
+NEW YORK Crude oil prices spiked on Thursday on supply concerns and equities sold off as violence threatened stability in Iraq.

 Crude jumped after Iraqi Kurdish forces took control of the northern oil hub of Kirkuk, in the face of a triumphant Sunni Islamist rebel march towards Baghdad that threatens Iraq's future as a unified state.
 President Barack Obama did not rule out U.S. action against the militants.

-Brent crude futures rose 3 percent to $113.27 a barrel while U.S. crude added 2.2 percent to $106.71, the highest reading for both since September.
+Brent crude futures rose 2.7 percent, the most in ten months, to $113.04 a barrel while U.S. crude added 2.1 percent to $106.56, the highest reading for both since September.
 The Thomson Reuters/Jefferies CRB index rose 1.1 percent, the most in two months.

 "If this conflict knocked out Iraq as an exporter, that would have significant impact on prices," said Christopher Bellew, a trader at Jefferies Bache.
 Iraq is the second-largest OPEC producer.